6 Charitable Giving Strategies to Ease Your Tax Burden

 2. Time Gifting to Reduce Your Taxable Income During Big Years

-What types of events might trigger this strategy?
+What events might trigger this strategy?
 Below are a few examples, but I’m sure you could come up with more of your own.

 • A large vest of Restricted Stock Units (RSUs) or stock option exercise.